aembke/fred.rs/README.md

 * Supports Lua scripts.
 * Supports streaming results from the `MONITOR` command.
 * Supports custom commands provided by third party modules.
-* Supports TLS connections.
+* Supports TLS connections via `native-tls` and/or `rustls`.
 * Supports streaming interfaces for scanning functions.
-* Options to automatically [pipeline](https://redis.io/topics/pipelining) requests when possible.
+* Options to automatically [pipeline](https://redis.io/topics/pipelining) requests across tasks when possible.
+* An interface to manually [pipeline](https://redis.io/topics/pipelining) requests within a task.
 * Automatically retry requests under bad network conditions.
-* Built-in tracking for network latency and payload size metrics.
+* Optional built-in tracking for network latency and payload size metrics.
 * An optional client pooling interface to round-robin requests among a pool of clients.
 * An optional sentinel client for interacting directly with sentinel nodes to manually fail over servers, etc.
 * An optional pubsub subscriber client that will automatically manage channel subscriptions.
+* An optional interface for routing commands to replica nodes.
-* Optional built in support for JSON values.
+* Optional support for JSON values.

 **Note: Fred requires Tokio 1.x or above.
 Actix users must be using 4.x or above as a result.**